 - Foot Traffic Ahead: Ranking Walkable Urbanism in America’s Largest Metros

 - Walker's Paradises from walkscore.com, this list shows areas of cities with a Walk Score of 90 or above.

-- 60 of the World's Great Places This list is presented by Project for Public Spaces, a group that works to create and sustain public places that build communities.
-Some examples: Balboa Park in San Diego, CA; Country Club Plaza in Kansas City, MO; Covent Gardens in London; and Staples Street Bus Station in Corpus Christi, TX.
+- The Project for Public Spaces works to create and sustain public places that build communities.
+Some examples: Balboa Park in San Diego, CA; Country Club Plaza in Kansas City, MO; Covent Gardens in London; Milwaukee, WI; and Staples Street Bus Station in Corpus Christi, TX.
 These places are meant to serve as examples and guides.
 I hope that some of the qualities of these places can be infused into the everyday environments of people everywhere.

 - Richard Florida's Creativity Index.
 This index claims to measure the power of a city to draw members of the creative class, members of which Florida claims are the key to economic growth.
 This list, to me, indicates a way to think about fine-grained amenities and aesthetics that people enjoy, as opposed to mammoth sports stadiums and downtown malls.
 I think Florida's qualitative research into what attracts young people to cities sheds light on what makes cities great.
 See his books Cities and the Creative Class and The Rise of the Creative Class.